-Figure 5 Average proportion of C. porosus egg harvest in the regional catchments in 2013/2014, relative to the total NT allocation.
-Note that the boundary of Kakadu regional catchment is different from Kakadu National Park (KNP) and no eggs were harvested in KNP.
+Figure 5 Average proportion of C. porosus egg harvest in the regional catchments in 2013/2014 through 2018/2019, relative to the total NT allocation.
+Note that the boundary of Kakadu regional catchment is different from Kakadu National Park (KNP) and no eggs are harvested in KNP.